PM2

 Cluster Mode

-To run your PM2 application in cluster mode, the previously shown approach using scripts won't work required as PM2 expects the supplied script to be Node.js application code.
+To run your PM2 application in cluster mode, the previously shown approach using scripts won't work as required because PM2 expects the supplied script to be a Node.js application.

 Your ecosystem.config.js file will likely look similar to the below.